It's important to look in the right places to find the relevant literature on your topic.

 What is grey literature?

-Grey literature refers to materials published or made available by organizations or individuals, rather than through commercial publishers.
+Grey literature refers to materials published or made available by organisations or individuals, rather than through commercial publishers.
 It is often defined by what it is not, meaning anything not controlled by the traditional, usually peer-reviewed, academic publishing market.

 Some examples of grey literature